 Well, knowing the source of your leads can guide you into where your marketing and sales teams must focus.
-Besides, knowing this can help you engage them better and prioritize contacts in your CRM system.
+Besides, knowing this can help you engage them better and prioritize contacts in your CRM database system.

 14. Train Your Team

-In fact, British Airways uses CRM to automate its customer communications and campaigns.
+In fact, British Airways uses CRM software solutions to automate its customer communications and campaigns.
 The airline’s objective was to increase customer loyalty.
 To do so, BA launched a loyalty campaign called Executive Club.
 And running the campaign by following the best CRM data management practices, BA was able to increase the volume of requests by up to 150%.

 They slashed their marketing expenses and kept growing their revenue.

 Here's another example for your inspiration - Al Ghurair Retail.

 These guys use the Ingage CRM to gain the valuable insight they need to increase their customer loyalty rates.
 With Ingage CRM, AGR garnered accurate insights into customer behavior to experience the following success: